 Reporting interview findings requires careful consideration to effectively communicate the insights gained.
 Implementing best practices ensures that the information is presented clearly and is easily understood by the intended audience.

-1. Use clear language: Present findings in simple, straightforward language to ensure your audience understands the insights.
+1. Use clear language: Present findings in simple language to ensure your audience understands the insights.

 2. Organize by themes: Structure the report around key themes identified during the analysis.
 This makes it easier for readers to follow and grasp the main points.